Interstate 440 (Tennessee): Planning

 The route that is now Interstate 440 had its origins in 1955, when the Interstate Highway System was being planned.
-The highway was approved by the Bureau of Public Roads, the predecessor to the Federal Highway Administration (FHWA), on August 24, 1956, and was initially referred to as Segment #516.
-After the Interstate Highway Act was passed, a public meeting was held on May 15, 1957, that identified proposed interstate highways and bypass routes around Nashville, including I-440.
-The route was officially named Interstate 440 in 1961.
-The Tennessee Department of Highways, the predecessor to the Tennessee Department of Transportation (TDOT), was first authorized to begin studies related to right-of-way acquisition on July 12, 1961, by the FHWA, and preliminary engineering work began in 1964.
+The highway was approved by the Bureau of Public Roads (BPR), the predecessor to the Federal Highway Administration (FHWA), on August 24, 1956, and was initially referred to as Segment #516.
+After the passage of the Federal-Aid Highway Act of 1956, which initiated the Interstate system, a public meeting was held on May 15, 1957, that identified proposed Interstate Highways and bypass routes around Nashville, including what would become I-440.
+The route numbering was approved by the American Association of State Highway Officials on November 12, 1958.
+The Tennessee Department of Highways, the predecessor to the Tennessee Department of Transportation (TDOT), was first authorized to begin studies related to right-of-way acquisition on July 12, 1961, by the BPR, and preliminary engineering work began in 1964.
 Planners chose to construct the route through both residential neighborhoods and in the location of a portion of the Tennessee Central Railway.
 The highway department was authorized to make right-of-way acquisitions for the section located between I-65 and I-24 on December 4, 1968, and the section between I-40 and I-65 on August 17, 1970.